KatekovAnton/MACS-docs/API/GameMatchPlayer.md

 ```
 void setAIRefuelAutomatically(bool refuelAutomatically)
 ```
-Tells to player if it should refuel its units automatically or not.
+**DEPRICATED** Tells to player if it should refuel its units automatically or not.
 Set to `true` by default in order to give AI some advantage in games with gasoline enabled.
 Set if to `false` if you want it to have finit amount of gasoline.
 Note: AI cannot refuel his units in regular way.

 Parameters:
 - **bool refuelAutomatically** - indication if AI should refuel units automatically

 Availability:
-- [x] Init, v10.1
+- [x] Init, v10.1, depricated: v19.0.2, removed: v20.0.0
 - [ ] Runtime

 ---